LeedsBlockchainCrypto/oracle-cmc/README.md

    update as well (do it before you --reset in truffle)

-All of this will work on the testrpc instance, however to do a ful test you need to be on proper instance like rinkeby to check the ownershi aspects
+All of this will work on the testrpc instance, however to do a full test you need to be on proper instance like rinkeby to check the ownership aspects